verdaccio/verdaccio/test/README.md

 ## Testing sections

-Verdaccio testing is being separated in 3 sections, each of them has different setup and scope, the most important is the **unit test**.
+Verdaccio testing is split in 3 sections, each of them has different setup and scope.
+The most important is the **unit test**.
 All sections have custom **jest configuration files**.

 If you are adding new tests, comply with the following: